coincar-sim/desired_motion_rviz_plugin_ros/README.md

 # desired_motion_rviz_plugin_ros
+Rviz Plugins for
-Rviz Plugin for simulation_only_msgs/DeltaTrajectoryWithID and automated_driving_msgs/ObjectStateArray messages
+* simulation_only_msgs/DeltaTrajectoryWithID and automated_driving_msgs/ObjectStateArray messages or
+* automated_driving_msgs/DeltaTrajectory and automated_driving_msgs/MotionState messages

+It
-* visualizes desired motions of objects by appending the desired delta trajectory (from DeltaTrajectoryWithID) to the current pose of the respective object (from ObjectStateArray)
+* visualizes desired motions of objects by appending the desired delta trajectory (from DeltaTrajectory/WithID) to the current pose of the respective object (from MotionState/ObjectStateArray)
 * the desired trajectory is visualized by colored circles, where every color determines a global timestamp

 ## Installation